Local History Collection

 Local History Links

 The Maynard Historical Society seeks to collect the stories and artifacts of our history and make them available to the public.
-Open to the public, the Society meets on the 4th Monday of each month with informative programs on topics related to Maynard's history.

 The Maynard Historical Commission is a town-appointed board focused on historical preservation of the town.